gorilas/storybook-react-boilerplate/README.md

  ButtonStateless is a functional stateless component declared as a plain JavaScript function with props.
 It's used for presentational components without state.

  Both of them have defaultProps and propTypes defined and a callback function onClick.

+ The way to style components with Sass is based in the architecture proposed in [Styling React Components in Sass](https://hugogiraudel.com/2015/06/18/styling-react-components-in-sass/) by David Khourshid.

  ## Installation